Description: Fred is black and white. He's tall and lean, and at a very good weight. Fred is an amputee, and is missing his back left leg.

 Personality: Fred is always happy.
 He's very active and enjoys playing.
 He's also smart and eager to please.
 Fred is trusting and transitioned to his new foster home very quickly.

-He loves to play with his foster brothers.
-He enjoys chewing his toys and will play alone if no one wants to play with him.
-What Fred loves best though is to sit in your lap and nap.
+He loves to play with his foster brothers, but will play alone if no one wants to play with him.
+He enjoys chewing his toys.
+What Fred loves best, though, is to sit in your lap and nap.

 Your message has been sent to Independent Animal Rescue, Inc.

 You'll receive a copy, too, at to help you keep track of which pets you've inquired about, and which shelters and rescues you've emailed.